 Insurance is the cornerstone of credit.
 Without insurance, banks and other financial institutions lend less.
-Fewer loans leads to fewer new homes constructed and more existing homeowners will forgo repairs leaving buildings to deteriorate faster.22 Many traditional industry underwriting practices which may have some legitimate business purpose also adversely affect lower income and minority households and neighborhoods.
+Fewer loans leads to fewer new homes constructed and more existing homeowners will forgo repairs leaving buildings to deteriorate faster.
+Many traditional industry underwriting practices which may have some legitimate business purpose also adversely affect lower income and minority households and neighborhoods.
 For example, if a company excludes older homes from coverage, lower income and minority households who can only afford to buy in older neighborhoods may be disproportionately affected.
 Another example includes private mortgage insurance (PMI).
-PMI obtained by applicants from Community Reinvestment Act (CRA) protected neighborhoods can occur if otherwise qualified applicants are denied or encouraged to obtain PMI.23 Underwriting guidelines are not public information; however, consumers have begun to seek access to these underwriting guidelines to learn if certain companies have discriminatory policies.
+PMI obtained by applicants from Community Reinvestment Act (CRA) protected neighborhoods is known to reduce lender risk.
+Redlining of lower income and minority neighborhoods can occur if otherwise qualified applicants are denied or encouraged to obtain PMI.
+Underwriting guidelines are not public information; however, consumers have begun to seek access to these underwriting guidelines to learn if certain companies have discriminatory policies.